 The peculiar skill of the military officer is universal in the sense that its essence is not affected by changes in time or location.
-Just as the qualifications of a good surgeon are the same in Zurich as they are in New York, the same standards of professional military competence apply in Russia as in America and in the nineteenth century as in the twentieth.13 trust a doctor with a soothing bedside manner, so too many civilians look to put their reliance in generals who cultivate a calm or dominating demeanor and an attitude of command.
+Just as the qualifications of a good surgeon are the same in Zurich as they are in New York, the same standards of professional military competence apply in Russia as in America and in the nineteenth century as in the twentieth.

+Such a belief offers reassurance to perplexed politicians and anxious citizens.
+As many an injured or sickly patient in desperate straits yearns to trust a doctor with a soothing bedside manner, so too many civilians look to put their reliance in generals who cultivate a calm or dominating demeanor and an attitude of command.
 Paradoxically, perhaps, it is in matters of life and death that many people become more rather than less trustful of the professionals.
-And indeed this, in Huntington's view, is how the United States did so well during the Second World War: "So far as the major decisions in policy and strategy were concerned, the military ran the war."14 And a good thing too, he seems to add.
+And indeed this, in Huntington's view, is how the United States did so well during the Second World War: "So far as the major decisions in policy and strategy were concerned, the military ran the war."
+And a good thing too, he seems to add.